strimzi/proposals/050-Kafka-Node-Pools.md

 It can therefore happen that the operator first sees only the `KafkaNodePool` resources but not the `Kafka` resource or the other way around.
 The basic situations can be handled by the operator code.
 But it is not completely clear how many problems and various race conditions this might be causing when updating the node pools for existing clusters etc.

+The eventual consistency also shows up in situations when you for example decide to scale two of your node pools.
+The scale events will be independent and will almost never be caught by the same reconciliation.
+So you will have one reconciliation to scale the first pool followed by the second to scale the second one.

 ## Not impacted